jarv/newsgoat/README.md

   - sends conditional responses
   - respects `cache-control` and will use the local cache instead instead of a conditional response
   - sets a useful user-agent
-- **Local only**: There are no current plans for cloud syncing, sorry!
-- **URLs as plain text**: I am not a fan of yaml based configuration so feed URLs are in a plain text file similar to Newsboat
+- **Database-backed with plain text editing**: Feed URLs are stored in a local database but can be edited using your favorite text editor in a familiar plain text format (similar to Newsboat)
 - **Configuration in the UI**: For what little configuration there is, it is set in the UI instead of through a configuration file

 ## Alternatives